How to Create an Operations Manual in 9 Easy Steps

 For example, in software companies, the operations manuals would dictate coding standards, version control processes, release management, bug tracking procedures, security protocols, and deployment processes.

-What Should an Operations Manual Include?
+What Should Be Included When Creating an Operations Manual?

 An operations manual captures valuable institutional knowledge and helps to ensure that critical tasks can be carried out consistently, regardless of staff changes or turnover.